Your shopping cart is empty

 Telstra Cordless Home Phone

 This home phone works wirelessly with your Telstra modem, so you’ll need to keep your modem turned on for the phone to work.
-The phone can be plugged into any power point in your house and it has already been paired wirelessly with your Telstra Smart Modem.
+The phone can be plugged into any power point in your house and it has already been paired wirelessly with your new Telstra modem.

 The cordless phone offers a range of features which include: